-We now have fresh, aerated compost tea available everyday at the nursery.
+Fresh, aerated compost tea is available everyday at the nursery.
 Compost tea is a microbial soil amendment.
 Bring your own container!

 Crape Myrtles should be in everyone’s yard, in our opinion.
 They have long-lasting blooms, they thrive in our hot, sunny summers and, once established, are low water users.
 Crape Myrtles come in a variety of sizes and colors from vibrant red to hot pink to purple to cool white.
 In the summer, they produce fragrant, colorful blooms that make people look twice.
 In the fall, the leaves turn yellow, red and orange.
 In the winter, the interesting-looking branches are lovely and elegant.
-Though Crape Myrtles aren’t a Texas native, they are a well-adapted tree for this area and will beautify your yard.
+Though Crape Myrtles aren’t a Texas native, they are a well-adapted tree for this area.
+Pollinators as well as people love them.

 We also have loquat, pomegranate and olive trees, along with other fruit trees.
 For summer color, we have Pride of Barbados as well as Mexican Bird of Paradise.
-Planting a variety of trees will provide seasonal interest and will make your landscape look wonderful.
+Planting a variety of trees will provide seasonal interest and will make your landscape look great all year long.

-On the benches are herbs such as lemon verbena, rosemary, Mexican Mint marigold, sweet marjoram and several different mints.
-We carry Fernleaf lavender, salad burnet, lime balm, culinary sage, anise hyssop, thyme, soapwort and other useful herbs.
+On the benches are herbs such as rosemary, Mexican Mint marigold, sweet marjoram and several different mints.
+We carry Fernleaf lavender, salad burnet, culinary sage, anise hyssop, soapwort and other useful herbs.
 We grow many of our herbs and always maintain them with natural methods, using organic products.